1-ashraful-islam/boot.dev-projects/18.BlogAggregator/README.md

 # Blog Aggregator in Go

+> :warning: **Announcement**:This project got too big and more complex than I anticipated.
+I am moving this project to a new repository.
+You can find the new repository [here](https://github.com/1-ashraful-islam/blog-aggregator.git).

 This project is a blog aggregator service in Go.
 It utilizes RESTful API that fetches data from remote locations and stores them in a production-ready database tools like PostgreSQL, SQLc, Goose, and pgAdmin.

 It also utilizes a long-running service worker that reaches out over the internet to fetch data from remote locations.